 “I suppose it renewed my love for the game again and Kerry people, they hold their football in high regard.
 It’s like many places, football, religion and education; I wasn’t the most religious and I wasn’t the most educated but I could play football so I won lots of them over.
 Not all of them but I would’ve won a fair few of them over with my football.
 I probably played the best football I ever played down there for those three or four years.”

 He did more than just play football in the Kingdom.
 It’s well documented that Murphy was known more for his exploits on the hurling field growing up.

-During his stint in the Kingdom, Kerry hurling was in turmoil and they turned to Murphy to pull them out of a hole, which he did and while he admits it was an experience, it’s not something he would do again.
-A traditionalist at heart, Murphy feels he cheapened both the Kerry and Dublin jersey on that day.
+During his stint in the Kingdom, Kerry hurling was in turmoil and they turned to Murphy for help.
+He accepted the call and while he admits it was an experience, it’s not something he would do again.
+A traditionalist at heart, Murphy feels he cheapened both the Kerry and Dublin jersey.

 “I was asked would I come down as a favour and of course you are going to go.
 I played one game against Cork and that was it.

 “But I’ve often said this, it felt very strange putting on a Kerry jersey and I cheapened the Dublin jersey by playing but I cheapened the Kerry jersey also.
 I’d be very much a traditionalist and I understand Kerry’s position of only playing their own players but look it was an experience.
 Would I do it again?
 No, but you do things at the time and you don’t think about the consequences.”

 Just how did he find himself playing his club football in Kerry and representing the county on the hurling field?

 Murphy was called into the Dublin set-up in 1988 at just 18-years-old.
 The first act of his Dublin career saw him collect four Leinster medals, an All-Star and an All-Ireland.
 However, he admits to having mixed feelings over that win in 1995 having only played a bit part role.